-We estimate that the net proceeds we will receive from this offering will be approximately \$27.1 million, after deducting the estimated offering expenses payable by us.
+We estimate that the net proceeds we will receive from this offering will be approximately \$30.4 million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds from this offering will be approximately \$35.0 million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the proceeds of the proposed offering to fund our continued clinical development of Resunab and for general corporate purposes, which may include increasing working capital and funding capital expenditures.
+We intend to use the proceeds of the proposed offering to fund our continued development of anabasum and for general corporate purposes, which may include funding preclinical studies and clinical trials, manufacturing anabasum for clinical trials and commercial launch, and acquisitions or investments in businesses, products or technologies that are complementary, and to increase our working capital and fund capital expenditures.
 We have not determined the amount of net proceeds to be used specifically for such purposes and, as a result, management will retain broad discretion over the allocation of net proceeds.
 The occurrence of unforeseen events or changed business conditions could result in the application of the net proceeds from this offering in a manner other than as described in this prospectus supplement.
 Pending their uses, we intend to invest the net proceeds of this offering in interest-bearing bank accounts or in short-term, interest-bearing, investment-grade securities.